-MIROSLAV VOZNAK - FILIP REZAC Department of Telecommunications CESNET, z.s.p.o.
-Zikova 4, 160 00 Prague 6 CZECH REPUBLIC miroslav.voznak@vsb.cz, filip.rezac@vsb.cz
+MIROSLAV VOZNAK, FILIP REZAC

+Department of Telecommunications VSB - Technical university University of Ostrava 17. listopadu 15/2172, 708 00 Ostrava CZECH REPUBLIC miroslav.voznak@vsb.cz, filip.rezac@vsb.cz http://homel.vsb.cz/~voz29

-Abstract: - This paper deals with VoIP Spam and various techniques of defence against this threat.
-First of all we gave attention to the security in IP telephony and we divided the threats in several categories according to their specific behaviour and their impact on the affected system.
-Then we focused our work on Spam over Internet Telephony (SPIT) as a real threat for the future.
-We have developed both a tool generating SPIT attacks and AntiSPIT tool defending communication systems against SPIT attacks.
-AntiSPIT is based on our new approach evaluating call detail records and can be easily implemented to any communication system.
-AntiSPIT represents an effective protection based on statistical blacklist and works without participation of the called party which is a significant advantage.
-We implemented our method into Asterisk under GNU general public license.
+Abstract: - This article deals with various techniques of VoIP attacks and VoIP communication security.
+These threats are divided in several categories according to their specific behaviour and their impact on the affected system.
+We describe effective methods to prevent or mitigate these attacks.
+Our work was especially focused on Spam over Internet Telephony (SPIT) as a real threat for the future and we consider spam in IP telephony to be very serious due to situation we face in e-mail communication.
+We have developed both an AntiSPIT tool defending communication systems against SPIT attacks and a tool generating SPIT attacks.
+AntiSPIT represents an effective protection based on statistical blacklist and works without participation of the called party which is significant advantage, AntiSPIT was implemented into Asterisk open-source platform and became one way of protection against the voice spam expected in near future.

-Key-Words: - VoIP, SIP, SPIT, Security, Attack, SPITFILE, AntiSPIT
+Key-Words: - IP telephony, DoS, Security, Attack, AntiSPIT, Asterisk